r351n/mooshyab-7/README.md

 ## 📖 Description

-Farabiran ID Searcher is a CLI tool for searching Iranian National IDs from the Farabiran website.
+Farabiran ID Searcher is a CLI tool for searching Farabi Cert IDs from the Farabiran website.

 The tool allows you to search for a single ID or a range of IDs and saves the results to a CSV file.